Prithpal-Sooriya/React-Inversion-Of-Control-Experiments/README.md

 - One of my favorites - state still exists in child component so will not re-render!

 3. Add new state/actions (e.g. new reset action and reset button)

-   a.
-Pass state & reducer up to parent (using hook to construct the reducer & props used for the child) = this is good, but re-renders will occur on parent instead of child.
+   1. Pass state & reducer up to parent (using hook to construct the reducer & props used for the child) = this is good, but re-renders will occur on parent instead of child.

-   b.
-Pass Custom Reducer & State to child, but encapsulate other components as children - using render props to pass dispatch?
+   2. Pass Custom Reducer & State to child, but encapsulate other components as children - using render props to pass dispatch?

       - A tad ugly, and not as user friendly for users (other engineers).

-     c.
-Similar to above - but encapsulate other components with other child components (UI IoC)?
+   3. Similar to above - but encapsulate other components with other child components (UI IoC)?
       - Not sure how the typescripts types would work (especially for passing the dispatch) - but would be an awesome API!
       - Example Below

 ```tsx
 return (